Einstein metrics, their moduli spaces and stability: Kähler--Einstein metrics

 Moreover, there is a parallel bundle isomorphism between Hermitian symmetric $2$-tensors and real $(1,1)$-forms,

 This isomorphism maps primitive $(1,1)$-forms (the orthogonal complement of the Kähler form) to traceless symmetric $2$-tensors, and coclosed $(1,1)$-forms to divergence-free $2$-tensors.
-In particular, primitive harmonic $(1,1)$-forms correspond to tt-tensors in the kernel of $\LL$.
-Together with the fact that harmonic forms on Kähler--Einstein manifolds with $E>0$ are always of type $(1,1)$, this proves Theorem~\ref{thm:KEunstable}.
+In particular, since $\LL$ commutes with parallel bundle maps, primitive harmonic $(1,1)$-forms correspond to tt-tensors in the kernel of $\LL$.
+Together with the fact that harmonic $2$-forms on Kähler--Einstein manifolds with $E>0$ are always of type $(1,1)$, this proves Theorem~\ref{thm:KEunstable}.

 On the other hand, since the Hodge--de Rham Laplacian is nonnegative, we obtain a vanishing result. \begin{theorem} \begin{enumerate}[\upshape(i)] \item If $E<0$, then $\varepsilon^+(g)=0$. \item If $E=0$, then $\dim\varepsilon^+(g)=h^{1,1}-1$. \end{enumerate} \end{theorem}